-Cash reserves are critical in order for small businesses to meet liquidity needs, the study's authors said.
+As the study explained, cash reserves are critical for small businesses to meet liquidity needs.

 “Cash reserves provide a readily available means to pay employees and suppliers in normal times and are an important buffer to draw upon during adverse times,” the study’s authors wrote.
 “In other words, cash reserves are a key measure of the vitality and security of a small business.”

 The research found that the median small business holds an average daily cash balance of $12,100.
-At the high end of the spectrum, small businesses in the high-tech industry have $34,200 in reserves, on average, compared with just $5,300 for small businesses in the personal services industry.
-[See Related Story: Best Alternative Small Business Loans 2016]
+At the high end of the spectrum, small businesses in the high-tech industry have $34,200 in reserves – on average – compared with just $5,300 for small companies in the personal services industry.

 When small businesses don’t bring in much more money than they spend each day, it contributes to low cash reserves, the research showed.
 Overall, the median small business spends an average of $374 each day and brings in an average of only $381 daily.

 The results show that small business policymakers, advocates and private-sector partners need to do more to help small business owners improve their financial resilience, the researchers said.
-They proposed two main courses of action for small businesses.
+Consequently, they proposed two main courses of action.